 - Develop a long-term vision for scaling up renewable thermal technologies in the United States and globally

-Since its founding in 2017, the RTC has built a growing membership of large energy buyers representing approximately $2.5 trillion in market capital, some of whom have successfully invested in renewable thermal solutions with significant emissions and cost savings.
-RTC members include manufacturers, state and local governments, and universities.
-The RTC also includes more than 40 technology developers and service providers working across an array of renewable thermal solutions, such as green hydrogen, solar thermal, and electrification of industrial processes.
-These sponsors provide important institutional support for the RTC’s work to advance renewable thermal solutions for large customers.
+Since its founding in 2017, the RTC has built a growing membership of large energy buyers representing more than $6 trillion in market capitalization, some of whom have successfully invested in renewable thermal solutions with significant emissions and cost savings.
+RTC members represent a wide range of industrial sub-sectors, including leaders in the food and beverage, pharmaceutical, consumer goods, paper, healthcare, higher education, state government, building materials, and automotive sectors.
+The RTC also includes solutions providers, including renewable thermal technology developers, project financiers, and consultants, that work across an array of renewable thermal solutions, such as green hydrogen, solar thermal, geothermal, and electrification (e.g., industrial heat pumps) of industrial processes.
+These experts provide important institutional support for the RTC’s work to advance renewable thermal solutions for large customers.

-As large thermal energy users, RTC members work together to meet the growing necessity for renewable heating and cooling sustainably, economically, and at scale.
+As large thermal energy users, RTC members work together to meet the growing necessity for cleaner heating and cooling solutions — sustainably, economically, and at scale.
 The collaborative advocates for policies that support the deployment of renewable thermal solutions and helps members understand the problems in the market, learn from each other, and overcome barriers to renewable heating and cooling.

-As a co-convener, C2ES contributes to the strategic direction of the RTC and carries out the coalition’s policy work, which includes building awareness and consensus among policymakers on the urgency of decarbonizing thermal energy, analysis of state and federal renewable thermal opportunities, and advocating for policies that accelerate renewable thermal deployment.
+C2ES contributes to the strategic direction of the RTC and leads the Thermal Energy Storage (TES) workstream, which focuses on strengthening policy support for TES and ensuring TES technologies can access low-cost renewable electricity to produce and store heat for later use.
+C2ES also directs the coalition’s state and federal policy work, which includes building awareness and consensus among policymakers on the urgency of decarbonizing thermal energy, analysis of renewable thermal funding opportunities, and advocating for policies that accelerate renewable thermal deployment.
 Additionally, C2ES contributes to the knowledge base of the RTC, performing technology and sector assessments.

 The Renewable Thermal Vision: Finding a Path Forward for Decarbonizing Thermal Energy in the U.S. Industrial Sector.